Advertise Lake Vacation Rentals

 In addition to being home to a unique species, Mono Lake plays a vital role to migratory shorebirds every year.
 Recognized by Western Hemisphere Reserve Network as an International Reserve, almost 2,000,000 birds sit atop tufa towers, soar through the air, stop to feed, and build their nests at the lake annually.
 Bird watchers at the lake should be on the lookout for American Avocets, California Gulls, Eared Grebes, Killdeers, Red-necked Phalaropes, Wilson's Phalaropes, and sandpipers as they seek refuge in this quiet, peaceful California nature haven.

-For the lake visitor, startling and stunning vistas await, with the reflection of the Sierra Nevada Mountains glistening on still blue waters.
+With the Sierra Nevada Mountains reflected in the quiet waters of the lake, the visitor enjoys breathtaking scenic views from the lakeshore.
 Take a wilderness hike along a lake ridge, stop by the visitor's center to brush up on your lake knowledge, explore neighboring ghost towns, and fish in one of the nearby freshwater streams, all the while enjoying the absolute tranquility that Mono Lake offers.

 Canoe and kayak tours are available during summer months.
 If you choose to venture out into Mono Lake in your own canoe or kayak, be aware that the lake's waters hide many underground obstacles.
 Mono Lake's water-- 2.5 times as salty and 80 times as alkaline as the ocean -- provides an unusual swimming experience.